 5.4.2 Immediately the teams receive the fixtures, it is the responsibility of the first-named team (on the left) in both parts of the competition to:

-- (i) Contact the opposing Team Secretary to inform them of dates they can play and ask for their preferred dates.
+- (i) Contact the opposing Team Secretary to inform them of at least 2 proposed dates and ask for them preferred dates.